JuanAlonzo/aboutMe/README.md

--  Hi, Mi name is Alonso and I'm a software engineering student.
+-  Hi, My name is Alonso and I'm a software engineering student.
 -  I’m currently learning Frontend Frameworks and some of Backend.
+-  I programming in php, js and python language.
+-  My principal framework is Laravel.
 -  Learning English, too...